Should I Fire My Accident Attorney? 6 Warning Signs You Need a Better Lawyer Now

 5. Unprofessional Behavior

-Your attorney should act professionally, ethically, and with integrity.
+Your lawyer should act professionally, ethically, and with integrity.
 Warning signs of an unprofessional lawyer include:

 Most attorneys take their job seriously and maintain a high level of professionalism, but if your lawyer exhibits unprofessional behavior, it may be time to find someone who takes your case seriously.